• RSS loading...

 From a male perspective, Gloria's mindset is still stuck in high school.
 She relished the popularity she gained and the attention she garnered, being the hottie every guy wanted to have a chance at while winning Prom Queen in her class.
 She would scoff off the drama inflicted against her, knowing she can defend herself with her looks since she's the prettiest one on campus.
 You and I know, or knew, a girl like this growing up—oh trust me, you certainly do.
 What's she doing now?
 Does she have a job?
 Is she a single mother, living under pressure and stress everyday due to finances trying to raise her kid(s)?
 Has she not matured from her self-absorbed image knowing that she walks like the world revolves around her, yet never stopped to think why no man even wants to be with her?

 (This lyrical interpretation was written in tribute and honor to Laura Branigan herself.
-May you rest in peace, Laura, and without knowing it, this hit song of yours helped me greatly in solving the saga I had with Ashley—the girl who broke my heart and shamed me for having a broken heart.
+May you rest in peace, Laura, and without knowing it, this hit song of yours helped me greatly in solving the saga I had with that one girl who broke my heart and shamed me for having a broken heart.
 That's like mocking someone for crying because their loved one passed away: it's heartless and cold.
 Anyway, thank you so much Branigan, you will never be forgotten.)

 Comments